SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-tasks.md

 The route object will have its own parameters too:

-* `tracker_id` - an id of the tracker to which a route should be assigned.
+* `tracker_id` - an ID of the tracker to which a route should be assigned.
 * `label` - route name.
 * `description` - additional information about the whole route.
 * `from` and `to` - the time when this route should be completed.